jjboy55/docker-django/README.md

 # Django Boilerplate Application

 This is a boilerplate Django application, containerized using Docker, to kickstart your web development projects.
-The project includes a basic structure with essential configurations and a few example pages.
+The project includes a basic structure with essential configurations and a few example pages .

 ## Features